Allam power cycle: Description

 The combustor provides high-pressure exhaust that can be supplied to a turbine expander operating at a pressure ratio between 6 and 12.
 The expander discharge leaves as a subcritical mixture predominantly commingled with combustion derived water.
 This fluid enters an economizer heat exchanger, which cools the expander discharge to below 65 °C against the stream of that is recycled to the combustor.
 Upon exiting the economizer heat exchanger, the expander exhaust is further cooled to near ambient temperature by a central cooling system, enabling liquid water to be removed from the working fluid and recycled for beneficial use.

 The remaining working fluid of nearly pure then enters a compression and pumping stage.
 The compression system consists of a conventional inter-cooled centrifugal compressor with an inlet pressure below the critical pressure.
 The working fluid is compressed and then cooled to near ambient temperature in the compressor after-cooler.
 At this point, the combination of compressing and cooling the working fluid permits it to achieve a density in excess of 500 kg/m3.
 In this condition, the stream can be pumped to the high combustion pressure required using a multi-stage centrifugal pump.
 Finally, the high-pressure working fluid is sent back through the economizer heat exchanger to be reheated and returned to the combustor.

-The net product derived from the addition of fuel and oxygen in the combustor is removed from the high-pressure stream; at this point, the product is high-pressure and high purity, ready for sequestration or utilization without requiring further compression.
+The net product derived from the addition of fuel and oxygen in the combustor is removed from the high-pressure stream; at this point, the product is under high-pressure and has high purity, ready for sequestration or utilization without requiring further compression.